Valyrian languages: In media

 High Valyrian was featured in detail in Game of Thrones only from season 3 onwards, spoken mostly by Daenerys Targaryen (played by Emilia Clarke) on occasions with her scribe Missandei (played by Nathalie Emmanuel) and lieutenant Grey Worm (played by Jacob Anderson).
-The language has more prominence in the prequel House of the Dragon, mainly between the lead character Rhaenyra Targaryen (played by Milly Alcock as teenager and Emma D'Arcy as adult) and her uncle Daemon Targaryen (played by Matt Smith).
+The language has more prominence in the prequel House of the Dragon, mainly spoken by the lead character Rhaenyra Targaryen (played by Milly Alcock as a teenager and Emma D'Arcy as an adult), her uncle Daemon Targaryen (played by Matt Smith), as well as her half-brother Aemond Targaryen (played by Ewan Mitchell).

 Emma D'Arcy, who played the adult Rhaenyra in House of the Dragon, reports enjoying learning it, saying, "I actually really enjoyed the process.
 It's like a fully functioning language — it's fully operational and so it's really gratifying to unpick."
 Their co-star Matt Smith, who played Daemon, initially found it daunting, saying, "I had pages of it.
 Reams.
 At first, I dreaded it.
 But when I got to it, I quite enjoyed learning it and quite enjoyed performing it."